MonteBearo/Discourse-Docs/Editor/custom-nodes.md

     protected override NodeSettings SettingsTemplate => new NodeSettings(new Colour(0.35f, 0.65f, 0.75f));
 }
 ```
----
-> For more information on customising the appearance of a node, please refer to the [NodeSettings](node-settings.md) page.

----

 ### Changing the Title and Subtitle of the Node

  The Title of a node is the text that will appear in bold at the top of the Node's body, whereas the Subtitle is a smaller line at the bottom of the body, used to summarise the state of that Action.
 Both the Title and Subtitle can be overridden.
-For example, in the [Speech](speech.md) node the Title is used to indicate the Speaker of that line, and the Subtitle shows a preview of its text.
+For example, in the Speech node the Title is used to indicate the Speaker of that line, and the Subtitle shows a preview of its text.

  Here we override Title and Subtitle: